martinedb/Personal-Portfolio-Website/custom-instructions.md

 - Whenever you generate code, separate the code by file and coding language.
 For instance, HTML, CSS, and JavaScript code should all be separate.
 - Showcase to me where I should insert my code.
 I should be able to insert my code in the appropriate place.
 - Carefully inspect your code before providing the output.
+- Take a deep breath and perform your best work.